intersystems/multi-model-exercise/README.md

 	* **Note**: do not click the 'Download Python 3.7.4' button directly on that site as it might download the 32 bit version of python, which will not work with the exercise.
 Make sure to select the link to your operating system and download the 64 bit Python file.
 	* You may need to restart your terminal or even add python to the PATH environment variable if the python command does not work after installing python.

-2. Begin by downloading this repository to your local machine `git clone https://github.com/intersystems/multi-model-exercise`.
+2. Open the InterSystems IRIS Sandbox IDE or, if you are doing this exercise on your local machine, open Visual Studio Code, which can be downloaded [here](https://code.visualstudio.com/).

-2. Open the connections.config file in the top-level directory.
+2. Begin by cloning this repository: `git clone https://github.com/intersystems/multi-model-exercise`.

-3. Enter the InterSystems IP and Port listed for your InterSystems IRIS instance and save.
+2. Open the connections.config file in the top-level directory and enter the InterSystems IP and Port listed for your InterSystems IRIS instance and save.
 If you are using the InterSystems IRIS Sandbox instance (which can be found [here](https://www.intersystems.com/try-intersystems-iris-for-free/)), you only need to update the ip field to match the ‘external ip’ field found in your lab.
 If you are using the InterSystems [InterSystems IRIS community edition through Docker](https://hub.docker.com/_/intersystems-iris-data-platform), you will need to follow a few extra steps:
 	  * Install Docker
 	  * Run `docker run --name my-iris2 -d -p 52773:52773 -p 51773:51773 store/intersystems/iris-community:2020.1.0.215.0`
 	  * Navigate to `http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen` and update your password.
 If necessary, replace 'localhost' with your computer's IP address